w3nest/webpm-client/doc/assets/tutorials.esm.md

 <js-cell cell-id="monitoring">
 const ViewsMdle = await webpm.installViewsModule()
 display(new ViewsMdle.RuntimeView())
 </js-cell>

 <note level='info'>
-Note that the ESM module `bootstrap` is installed at two versions.
+Note that the module `bootstrap` is installed at two versions.
 </note>

 ---

-## Advanced Usage
+## Additional Options

-When specifying the `esm` attributes, you can leverage <api-link target='EsmInputs'></api-link> to configure additional options.
-In this example, we demonstrate a more complex scenario involving dynamic plugins—often a challenge due to dependency resolution issues (e.g., handling `peerDependencies`).
+When specifying the `esm` attribute, you can provide advanced configuration through the
+<api-link target='EsmInputs'></api-link> interface.
+This enables fine-grained control over how modules are loaded and
+resolved.
+Key options include:

+* **`aliases`**:
+  Define custom aliases for modules—especially useful for referencing indirect dependencies or renaming imports in a more meaningful way.

+* **`modulesSideEffects`**:
+  Attach callbacks that are triggered when specific modules are loaded.
+This is useful for performing initialization logic or registering global effects.

+* **`scripts`**:
+  Specify standalone JavaScript scripts to load after ESM installation.
+These scripts are not considered part of the dependency resolution graph and are loaded directly.

+* **`usingDependencies`**:
+  Override default dependency resolution by explicitly providing version constraints for specific packages.
+  This is useful when you need to ensure compatibility with a particular version of a shared library.